msu-cse-outreach/technovation-book/_sources/1-Intro/code-along.rst

-The ``turtle`` runs the commands in your code exactly as you have written them and in the exact order (maybe your dog is not as obedient).
+The ``turtle`` runs the commands in your code exactly as you have written them and in the exact order (your dog probably is not as obedient!).

 Sometimes the order doesn't matter and sometimes it is crucial.